 Kigali Serena Hotel

-This morning is at leisure and after lunch we depart to the airport for our flight to Addis Ababa.
+This morning is at leisure and after lunch we transfer to the airport for our flight to Addis Ababa.

 Welcome to the ‘Cradle of Civilisation’!
 Ethiopia is one of the world’s most extraordinary, yet least visited, countries.
 Lying in the mountains at an elevation of 2,500m, Addis Ababa is the third highest capital city in the world.
 It enjoys a superb climate with an average year-round temperature of 25 degrees.
 On arrival in Addis Ababa we transfer to our hotel, where we enjoy a late dinner.